患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 For information about the treatments listed below, see Treatment Option Overview.

-Treatment of newly diagnosed primary mediastinal B-cell lymphoma may include:
+Treatment of newly diagnosed primary mediastinal B-cell lymphoma may include combination chemotherapy, prednisone, targeted therapy (rituximab), and sometimes radiation therapy.

 Treatment of recurrent or refractory primary mediastinal B-cell lymphoma